johnpyp/edgedb/docs/cli/edgedb_migration/edgedb_migration_create.rst

     also specified.

 :cli:synopsis:`--allow-unsafe`
-    Apply the most probable unsafe changes in case there are any.
+    Applies the most probable unsafe changes in case there are any.
     This is only useful in non-interactive mode.

 :cli:synopsis:`--allow-empty`
-    Create a new migration even if there are no changes.
+    Creates a new migration even if there are no changes.
 This is useful for creating migration stubs for data-only migrations.

 :cli:synopsis:`--schema-dir=<schema-dir>`
-    Directory where the schema files are located.
+    Specifies the directory where the schema files are located.
 Defaults to ``./dbschema``.

 :cli:synopsis:`--squash`